-Easy beer marinade recipe for steak + relevant tips.
+Easy marinade with beer for steak + relevant tips.

-The recipe we are sharing here is well balanced flavor-wise, uses easy to find everyday ingredients and is perfect for a variety of cuts – from strip and sirloin steaks through rump and flank to hanger, skirt, and flat iron steak.
+The recipe we are sharing here is well balanced flavor-wise, uses easy to find everyday ingredients and is perfect for a variety of cuts – from strip and sirloin top or sirloin tip steak through flank and hanger to skirt steak and flat iron steak.

 The main reason to marinate steak is to flavor the surface of the meat.
 Adding beer to the list of ingredients for a steak marinade takes this up a notch because of the very nature of beer.
 This is how.

 A typical marinade relies on a ratio of 3 parts fat to 1 part acid plus other ingredients to taste.
 Besides being very flavorful beer is also a very mild acid.
 It can be added in a larger quantity vis-a-vis the oil in the marinade, therefore beer marinades tend to have a thinner consistency and higher water content.